Since 1999, Qurbani Foundation Worldwide Qurbani Service has been helping you to perform your Qurbani in over 70 of the world’s poorest countries.

 The days of Qurbani are the 10th, 11th and 12th of Dhul Hijjah.
 The first day is better than the second, and the second better than the last.

-The 10th of Dhul Hijjah will be celebrated on Tuesday 20th July 2021, when the Qurbani sacrifices will begin for Eid al Adha 2021.
+On the 10th of Dhul Hijjah Eid Ul Adha will be celebrated and the Qurbani sacrifices will begin.

 The Prophet Muhammad said: “The first thing that we do on the day of Eid is to perform the prayers.
 Then we go home and carry out our Qurbani.
 Thus whoever does those acts has conformed to our Sunnah.
 And for those who slaughtered before it, then the meat is for the family members and not as an act of Qurbani.”
 [Bukhari]